5 Ways Pets Can Improve Your Health

 people without pets.

-harmful chemicals like cortisol and norepinephrine can negatively affect the
+in which harmful chemicals like cortisol and norepinephrine can negatively

-immune system, says Blair Justice, PhD, a psychology professor at the
+affect the immune system, says Blair Justice, PhD, a psychology professor at

-University of Texas School of Public Health and author of Who Gets Sick: How
+the University of Texas School of Public Health and author of Who Gets Sick:

 Studies show a link between these chemicals and plaque buildup